Mustapha-Nawawi-T/codingame_postmortems/Fall_Challenge_2022.md

 | school  |  4/104  |

 ## The Game :
-### Statement for the game :

-Each player controls a team of robots.

-Robots are deployed in a field of abandoned electronics, their purpose is to refurbish patches of this field into functional tech.

-The robots are also capable of self-disassembly and self-replication, but they need raw materials from structures called Recyclers which the robots can build.

-The structures will recycle everything around them into raw matter, essentially removing the patches of electronics and revealing the Grass below.

-Players control a team of these robots in the midst of a playful competition to see which team can control the most patches of a given scrap field.
-They do so by marking patches with their team's color, all with the following constraints:

-- If robots of both teams end up on the same patch, they must disassemble themselves one for one.
-The robots are therefore removed from the game, only leaving at most one team on that patch.
-- The robots may not cross the grass, robots that are still on a patch when it is completely recycled must therefore disassemble themselves too.
-Once the games are over, the robots will dutifully re-assemble and go back to work as normal.
+In this game, players control teams of robots in a field of abandoned electronics.
+The robots' goal is to refurbish the field by using raw materials from structures called Recyclers, which they can build.
+The Recyclers convert everything around them into raw matter, revealing the Grass below.
+The competition is to see which team can control the most patches of the field by marking them with their team's color.
+However, there are constraints: if robots from both teams are on the same patch, they must disassemble themselves one for one, and robots may not cross the grass.
+If a robot is still on a patch when it is completely recycled, it must also disassemble itself.
+After the game, the robots will reassemble and return to work as normal.

 ### How the game looks like :